marcellbarsony/arch/README.md

-# archquick
-Simple Arch Linux install script
+A simple Arch Linux install script

 ## Important note

-This script is **under development** and it is **not production-ready**.
+This script is currently **under development** and it is **not production-ready**.
 It is recommended to not to use it in its current state.

 Please note that this script is **hard-coded** for the time being.